 How to Diagnose a Bad Crown

 How do you know for sure that your crown needs replacing?Dr. Fondriest replaces loose or broken dental restorations.
-If you feel your old crown doesn’t fit as well as it should, see your Lake Forest dentist to explore new options in restorative dentistry.
+If you feel your old crown doesn’t fit as well as it should, see your dentist to explore new options in restorative dentistry.
 A loose crown may indicate that the reshaped tooth under the crown has decayed further, which requires a second look from your dentist.
 If the crown meets food or an opposing tooth before the rest of your teeth, the alignment of your restoration needs re-evaluation.
 Excessive space between your natural teeth and a crown indicates an ill-fitting restoration, as well.
 Gaps between teeth and a crown allow food particles and plaque to settle between, encouraging tooth decay.

 Dr Fondriest is a Nationally recognized and highly sought after cosmetic dentist serving clients from throughout the United States